xhf-F/cocoa_des_y3/README.md

     |    |   +-- cov_unblinded_11_13_20.txt

 ### Step 1: create the project name and associated repository
   Repository names should always start with the prefix `cocoa_` followed by the project's name.
-In our case, the project name is `des_y3`, and the repository is called `cocoa_des_y3`.
-Given the many bash scripts that automate Cocoa tasks, users must follow our proposed naming convention to avoid undefined behavior.
+Given how the bash scripts that automate Cocoa tasks were written, users must follow our proposed naming convention to avoid undefined behavior.

 ### Step 2: create the project's repository structure

-Every project must contain the following folders at minimum
+Every project must have the following structure

     +-- cocoa_des_y3
     |    +-- likelihood